Scripting cheatsheet

 More

-• LLM-friendly one-pager: docs/llm/harn-quickref.md (loaded automatically by the harn-scripting Claude skill when present).
+• LLM-friendly one-pager: docs/llm/harn-quickref.md (hosted at https://harnlang.com/docs/llm/harn-quickref.html and loaded automatically by the harn-scripting Claude skill when present).

 • Full mdBook: docs/src/ (introduction.md, language-basics.md, concurrency.md, error-handling.md, llm-and-agents.md).